vuepress-theme-hope/vuepress-theme-hope/docs/redirect/src/guide.md

 ## Redirecting Locales

 The plugin can automatically handle multilingual redirection for site.
-To achieve this, you need to leave the default language directory (`/`) blank and set `locale: true` in plugin options.
+To achieve this, you need to leave the default language directory (`/`) blank and set `autoLocale: true` in plugin options.
 The plugin will automatically redirect to the correct page according to the user's language.

 I.E.: you need to set the following directory structure: